Being a good neighbor is part of our mission at American Water. We are dedicated to Pennsylvania and do make sure we show it.

 American Water also takes an active part in the communities.
 We support environmental and educational initiatives related to water, from watershed clean-up efforts to educational programs focused on drinking water and source water protection.
 Below are just a few examples:

 Pennsylvania American Water’s Stream of Learning Scholarship Program

 - Pennsylvania American Water’s Stream of Learning Scholarship Program was created to provide post-secondary scholarship assistance to students living in Pennsylvania American Water’s service areas who plan a course of study critical to the water and wastewater industry.
 To apply for a $2,000 scholarship, view our scholarship and application form.
-Here's a look at our 2015 scholarship winners.
-The deadline for applications is March 21, 2016.
-For more information, contact Josephine Posti at 724.743.3103 or email@example.com.
+Here's a look at our 2016 scholarship winners.
+The deadline for applications was March 21, 2016.
+For more information, contact Terry Maenza at 610-670-7789, ext.
+123 or firstname.lastname@example.org,

 Environmental Grant Program

 Another example of how we give back to the community is our innovative, environmental grant program, which provides financial support for community-based projects that improve, protect and restore drinking water supplies and surrounding watersheds.
 Read about the 2016 grant-winning projects.

 Expressing the Importance of Watershed Protection Through Art